 - Multi-Lumen Catheters: Used in hemodialysis, diagnostics, pacing, drug delivery, CVC, PICC, and various other applications.
 These catheters are often tested using both pressure decay for leak testing and mass flow using multi-port instruments for blockage testing on each individual lumen.

-- Bags: Used for IV/saline, hemodialysis, blood transfer, urinary/waste collection, and more.
-Bag testing is often performed using pressure decay with restraining plates and bag functional testing using ramp to burst event.
+- Medical Solution, Fluid or Blood Bags: Used for IV/saline, hemodialysis, blood transfer, urinary/waste collection, and more.
+Bag testing is often performed using pressure decay with restraining plates.

 - Tubing Sets: Used in drug and solution delivery, blood transfer, and more.
 Set testing is often performed using pressure and/or vacuum decay testing and occlusion testing.